Dorset Cereals: Products

-Dorset Cereals manufactures its breakfast products, muesli, porridge and granola at its purpose-built barn in Poundbury, construction of which was overseen by Léon Krier.
+Before the move to Poole, Dorset Cereals manufactured its breakfast products, muesli, porridge and granola at its purpose-built barn in Poundbury, construction of which was overseen by Léon Krier.
 The company sources British oats, spelt and wheat flakes.
 Overall, 80% of its ingredients are sourced from the UK.

 Criticism

 Health campaign group Action on Sugar has criticised the high levels of sugar in Dorset Cereals products and the failure of Dorset Cereals to adopt the colour-coded labelling recommended by the Department of Health or any front-of-pack nutrition labelling.
 Dorset Cereals responded that "We believe most people who eat our muesli understand that dried fruits, nuts, and seeds contain some naturally-occurring sugars and fats, but are also an excellent source of fibre and whole grain, as well as essential vitamins and minerals."

 Recognition

 In 1999, Dorset Cereals won a Queen's Awards for Enterprise for Export Achievement.
 The company received second place in The Dieline packaging industry awards 2015 for fresh and prepared food.

 Dorset Cereals products have also received several Great Taste Awards.